YOGA TEACHER TRAINING SYDNEY

 Lifestyle and Ethics

-The important subjects of self-practice, cultural misappropriation, guru/authoritarianism in yoga, and how yama and niyama are important aspects of self-development.
+The important subjects of self-practice, cultural misappropriation, guru culture and authoritarian dynamics in yoga, and how yama and niyama are important aspects of self-development.

 Subtle Body